 Yes.
-You should also submit a Statement of Taxpayer Identification Number (Form 4) and, if filing a paper petition, a Request for Place of Trial (Form 5), which tells the Tax Court where you would like to have your trial held.
-Select from the list of cities in which the Tax Court holds trial sessions.
+You should also submit a Statement of Taxpayer Identification Number (Form 4) and a Request for Place of Trial (Form 5), which tells the Tax Court where you would like to have your trial held.
+Select from the list of cities on page 29 in which the Tax Court holds trial sessions.